About

 The Interdisciplinary Team of Movement Disorders Experts at the University of Florida

 In recent years, neurosurgical procedures for the treatment of Parkinson’s disease, essential tremor, dystonia, OCD, Tourette and other movement/neuropsychiatric disorders have become important and exciting areas for both patient care and research.
 UF has been a pioneer in these operations and a leader in DBS for many disorders including OCD, Tourette, and multiple sclerosis tremor.
 Appropriately selected patients may benefit from intervention with deep brain stimulation therapy (DBS), or ablative procedures such as pallidotomy, subthalamotomy, or thalamotomy.
-The Center has a particular expertise in the surgical treatment of movement disorders offering all currently available procedures.
 An interdisciplinary staff performs care and research directed at improving the delivery and efficacy of these novel surgical treatments.
 The operating room at the University of Florida is equipped with the finest instruments available including microelectrode recording, physiology, and imaging capabilities.
 Many of the instruments used have been invented or refined by the UF team.
 The team at UF is one of the largest interdisciplinary teams offering advantages to patients for better selection, faster service, improved targeting, refined microelectrode mapping, and a full-time dedicated DBS programming nurse and staff.
 UF’s program is supported by the National Institutes of Health, the National Parkinson Foundation, and Tyler’s Hope for a Dystonia Cure.
 Over the last decade UF has led or has been a participating center in over half a dozen major NIH DBS trials.

 Success stories about Deep Brain Stimulation at UF